Muchelney: Governance

-It is also part of the Somerton and Frome county constituency represented in the House of Commons of the Parliament of the United Kingdom.
-It elects one Member of Parliament (MP) by the first past the post system of election.
+The first tier of local government is Muchelney Parish Meeting.
+Almost all local government functions are carried out by Somerset Council, a unitary authority, and Muchelney is within Curry Rivel & Langport electoral division which elects two members to the council.
+For Westminster elections the parish is part of the Glastonbury and Somerton county constituency.

+From 1894, the parish was part of Langport Rural District.
+Between 1974 and 2023 it was within the areas of Somerset County Council and South Somerset District Council.

 Geography and economy

 To the east is Wet Moor, a biological Site of Special Scientific Interest, which forms part of the extensive grazing marsh grasslands and ditch systems of the Somerset Levels and Moors.

 Muchelney is much subdivided in terms of fields and has a copse of natural woodland covering between 2 and 5% of its land in the middle of the south, the least inhabited area.
 A small minority of homes are not in the main centre but instead along the south-eastward leading street and these are locally known as Muchelney Ham.
 Many of the homes have agricultural farms or smallholdings, and some of the fields are orchards.
-The community has an active church, a hand-made pottery business and a boarding cattery.

 Nearest places

 Incidence and prevention of flooding

 Flooding historically relates here to the name of the county, Somerset, which before provision of engineered (straightened and deepened) rivers saw winter flooding across swathes of its central Levels area, giving its folk the uniquely seasonal descriptor 'of the summer'.
-Without engineered channels parts of the upper part of the levels (such as the northern half of this parish) flood after heavy rainfall, often sufficiently deep to cut off all access.
-To counter this residents of the main community (i.e. in the north) typically pre-emptively move their vehicles away from their village (such as to the south of the parish or north of the next).
-When the floods arrive they then share rides on a local tractor to get to their cars.
-In this way they can get food, supplies and get to work.
-However they are not always prepared for early flooding.
-In the national floods of November 2012 access to the village was cut off for six days without such action and floodwater in the north was too deep even for tractors.
+Without engineered channels, parts of the upper part of the levels (such as the northern half of this parish) flood after heavy rainfall, often sufficiently deep to cut off all access.
+To counter this, residents of the main community (i.e. in the north) typically pre-emptively move their vehicles away from their village, such as to the south of the parish or to the north of the next parish.
+When the floods arrive, they share rides on a local tractor to reach their cars, and in this way they can get food and other supplies, and travel to work.

+In the national floods of November 2012, access to the village was cut off for six days and floodwater in the north was too deep for tractors.
 Rescue boats reached the village on 29 November, rescuing nearly 100 people.
 Rescue boats were again required to supply the village during the rain and storms from Cyclone Dirk during Christmas 2013/New Year 2014.
-On 24 January 2014, in light of floods of the Somerset levels unprecedented for several decades and forecast new rainfall, Somerset County Council and Sedgemoor DC declared a major incident.
-At this time, the village had been cut off by flood water for almost a month as part of the Winter flooding of 2013–14 on the Somerset Levels.
+On 24 January 2014, in light of floods in the Somerset levels unprecedented for several decades and forecast further rainfall, Somerset County Council and Sedgemoor DC declared a major incident.
+At that time, the village had been cut off by floodwater for almost a month.